Open

 We aspire to be a company that grows by openly accepting and working with people having different characteristics and values.

-Guided by our corporate philosophy of kyosei, Canon respects diversity of culture, customs, language, and ethnicity, and actively encourages the fair hiring and promotion of employees, regardless of gender, age or disability.
+Guided by the corporate philosophy of kyosei, Canon believes in the importance of allowing individual employees with varied personalities and values to fulfil their potential by playing an active role, without restricting opportunities.
+In line with this thinking, we respect diversity of culture, customs, language, and ethnicity, and actively encourage fair recruitment and deployment of employees, regardless of gender, age or disability.

 VIVID Activities Policy